k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 # TDM - Reference Implementation

 <a href="https://www.k2view.com/products/test-data-management/" target="_blank">TDM</a> enables users to extract Reference tables from several source environments and to save them into the Cassandra DB.
-It also enables saving different versions of a Reference table and source environment into the Cassandra DB and creating and executing TDM load tasks to copy them from the Cassandra DB into the target environment.
+Additionally, it enables saving different versions of a Reference table and source environment into the Cassandra DB as well as creating and executing TDM load tasks to copy them from the Cassandra DB into the target environment.

 Note: The TDM Reference solution is not based on [Fabric Reference tables](/articles/22_reference(commonDB)_tables/01_fabric_commonDB_overview.md) and the tables are saved in Cassandra.